carbon-design-system/carbon-charts/packages/angular/README.md

 # Carbon Charts Angular

 Carbon Charts Angular is a thin Angular wrapper around the vanilla JavaScript `@carbon/charts` component library.
-This prerelease is an Ivy distribution for Angular 14 and higher and uses TypeScript 5.
+This prerelease is for Angular 16 and higher and uses TypeScript 5.

+If you need support for older versions of Angular (or encounter problems with this module), please revert to `@carbon/charts-angular@latest`.

 The required styles should be imported from `@carbon/charts-angular/styles.css` and `@carbon/styles/css/styles.css`.
 Additional documentation is provided in the Storybook demos.

-If you need support for older versions of Angular (or encounter problems with this module), please revert to `@carbon/charts-angular@latest`.

 **[Storybook demos](https://carbon-design-system.github.io/carbon-charts/angular)**